kubernetes/kubernetes/docs/getting-started-guides/mesos.md

 $ mesos state | grep "Kubernetes"
          "name": "Kubernetes",
 ```
-Or, look for Kubernetes in the Mesos web GUI.
-You can get there by clicking the
-Mesos logo on the Mesosphere launchpad page, or by pointing your browser to
+Or, look for Kubernetes in the Mesos web GUI by pointing your browser to
 `http://${mesos_master}`.
-Make sure you have an active [VPN connection][6].
+Make sure you have an active VPN connection.
 Go to the Frameworks tab, and look for an active framework named "Kubernetes".

 ## Spin up a pod